This page is sponsored by:

 biography

-Born Jacques O'Mahoney in February 1919 in Chicago, Jock Mahoney grew into his 6'4" frame before attending the University of Iowa, where he excelled in football, basketball, and swimming, among other sports.
+Jock Mahoney Born Jacques O'Mahoney on February 7, 1919, in Chicago, Jock Mahoney grew into his 6'4" frame before attending the University of Iowa, where he excelled in football, basketball, and swimming, among other sports.
 As with many young men of the era, he enlisted in the Marines and became a fighter pilot and an instructor.
 After World War II, Mahoney made his way to Hollywood, where he quickly found work as a stuntman for such western stars as Charles Starrett and Randolph Scott.
 After signing a contract with Columbia in 1946, Mahoney appeared in a couple of serials and several short subjects, including a number of Three Stooges shorts.
 Moving to feature films in the late 1940s, in 1949 he auditioned to replace Johnny Weissmuller in the role of Tarzan but lost out to Lex Barker.

 In the mid 1950s, Mahoney left Columbia and signed with Universal, making scores of western films at that studio.
-He also starred in another western TV series, Yancy Derrigner, during the 1959-59 season.
-In 1961, signed with Sy Weintraub on to replace Gordon Scott as Tarzan.
+He also starred in a CBS western TV series, Yancy Derrigner, during the 1959-59 season.
+In 1961, he signed with Sy Weintraub on to replace Gordon Scott as Tarzan.
 This casting made Mahoney the twelfth series Tarzan and was the oldest actor ever first cast as Tarzan, at the age of 42.

 the films of jock mahoney